carpentries-incubator/twitter-with-twarc/_episodes/08-analysis-tools.md

 TextBlob is a Python library that does all sorts of text processing, including sentiment analysis.

-Sentiment analysis can be used to estimate the overall positivity or negativity of a text corpus.
+One type of sentiment analysis is to calculate the overall positivity or negativity of a text corpus.
 There are a variety of algorythms and scales.
 TextBlob's default `.sentiment` function rates an input text as negative or positive on a